 Please see the Early Years section for information about how English is taught in Nursery and Reception.

 We use a range of reading materials in school to support the teaching of reading.
 We predominately use the Oxford Reading Tree Scheme with the children but will supplement this scheme with other reading materials.
 The key skills the children need to develop are around developing strategies to read unfamiliar words and understanding what they are reading.
 However, we also really want to develop a love of reading for its own sake.
 So please encourage your child to look out for reading clubs and activities that we run to support this.

 The children will bring a reading book home and we would ask all parents and family to read with your child as often as possible as this will make a big impact on their progress in reading.
 All children in Key Stage 1 and 2 have a home reading log where we ask that you record the times when your child has read at home.

 If you wish to discuss what you can do to support your child at home please do not hesitate to contact school.

 We use the Nelson handwriting scheme in school.

 Spelling and Phonics

-In Year 1 phonics is taught daily across 4 ability groups.
-We use the Letters and Sounds programme into our planning and also make reference to the Jolly Phonics Scheme.
+In Year 1 phonics is taught daily across 5 ability groups.
+We incorporate the Letters and Sounds programme into our planning and also make reference to the Jolly Phonics Scheme.
 In Year 2 children have daily sessions working towards the Year 2 Spelling and Grammar objectives.
 Those children who need Phonics teaching have daily intervention.